High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Introduction

 \item The algorithm employs two kinds of one-dimensional quadrature, Gauss-Legendre and tanh-sinh, and inherits their high-order convergence rates.
 In $d$ dimensions, based on a one-dimensional scheme of order $q$, the total number of quadrature nodes is ${\mathcal O}(q^d)$ in the volumetric case and ${\mathcal O}(q^{d-1})$ for surface integrals.
 Under the action of $h$-refinement with $q$ fixed, the schemes yield an order of accuracy approximately $2q$.
 Under the action of $q$-refinement with the geometry fixed, the convergence is approximately exponential in $q$, i.e., doubling $q$ approximately doubles the number of accurate digits.

 \item Complex domain topology is automatically detected by the algorithm, including, e.g., multi-component domains, tunnels, and intersections arising from multiple polynomial level sets, as well as corners, cusps, and other kinds of singularities.
-Instead of relying on a ``blind'' subdivision/refinement process, the methods divide the integral domain into a finite number of (implicitly defined) pieces whose boundaries precisely align with interfacial geometry.
+Instead of relying on an ad hoc subdivision/refinement process, the methods divide the integral domain into a finite number of (implicitly defined) pieces whose boundaries precisely align with the interfacial geometry.

-\item The overall approach is dimension independent; in particular, the same approach can be used in two- and three-dimensional applications. \end{itemize} A wide variety of accompanying numerical experiments demonstrates the quadrature algorithm.
-Examples include convergence studies under $h$-refinement and $q$-refinement; performance on randomly generated polynomials having non-trivial interfacial topology; ability to handle singularities such as corners and cusps; adaptation to simplices instead of hyperrectangles; and junctions arising from overlapping implicitly defined domains.
+\item The overall approach is dimension independent; in particular, the same approach can be used in two- and three-dimensional applications. \end{itemize} A wide variety of accompanying numerical experiments assess the effectiveness of the quadrature algorithm.
+Examples include convergence studies under $h$-refinement and $q$-refinement; performance on randomly generated polynomials having non-trivial interfacial topology; ability to handle singularities such as cusps and self-intersections; adaptation to simplices instead of hyperrectangles; and junctions arising from overlapping implicitly defined domains.

 An outline is as follows.
 In the next section, we briefly review some typical strategies for computing integrals of implicitly defined domains, and then provide some context motivating the design of the algorithms in this work.
 Section \cref{sec:driver} presents the main algorithm, starting with an overview and then following with a discussion of individual driving components.
-A broad range of numerical tests are presented in \cref{sec:results}, and concluding remarks with a brief discussion are given in \cref{sec:conclusion}.
+A broad range of numerical tests is presented in \cref{sec:results}, and concluding remarks with a brief discussion are given in \cref{sec:conclusion}.
 Meanwhile, the supplementary material accompanying this paper (available online) includes additional numerical experiments and algorithms.